albertfares/yt-data-analysis/README.md

 </p>

 ## Abstract :page_facing_up::
-YouTube recommendation algorithms typically rely on passive metrics like views and watch time.
-This project takes a different approach by mapping the active social structure of the platform.
-By analyzing millions of comments from the YouNiverse dataset, we focus on the "1% of users" who actively participate rather than just consume.
-We construct a Channel-Category Network, aggregating individual videos into stable communities of conversation.
-This macroscopic view reveals how different interest groups (e.g., "Gaming," "Politics") interact and identifies the specific "Diplomat Channels" that serve as bridges between them.
-Simultaneously, we cluster users into distinct "Tribes" based on their commenting behavior.
-By combining these two layers—the Channel Map and the User Tribes—we propose a novel, community-driven recommendation system designed to diversify user interests via trusted social pathways, rather than reinforcing echo chambers.
+YouTube's recommendation algorithm is a closely guarded secret.
+We seek to circumvent this "black box" by mapping the social structure of the platform from the bottom up.
+Using a massive dataset including 8.6 billion comments, we construct a network where channels are connected solely by the users who comment on them.

+This approach ignores standard metrics such as view counts in order to reveal organic communities formed by genuine human interactions.
+The result is a transparent recommendation engine that prioritizes users' active interests —what makes them react— rather than passive metadata that may result from a simple trend.
+By shifting the focus from static categories (simple views) to dynamic user behavior, we offer a new way to discover content based on where communities are actually active.

 ## Research Questions :thought_balloon::
 ### User Communities (User level):